Microsoft/azure-docs.cs-cz/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-rest.md

 ms.date: 06/26/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 75867242358881c963ab4470bdb7963d0ea4671c
+ms.openlocfilehash: d0b4da7f47181341fce7c5fa5e7a6d239fe3070d
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "60440177"
+ms.locfileid: "74224653"
 ---
-# <a name="create-list-or-delete-a-user-assigned-managed-identity-using-rest-api-calls"></a>Vytvoření seznamu nebo odstranit uživatelem přidělenou spravovanou identitu volání rozhraní REST API
+# <a name="create-list-or-delete-a-user-assigned-managed-identity-using-rest-api-calls"></a>Create, list or delete a user-assigned managed identity using REST API calls

 [!INCLUDE [preview-notice](~/includes/active-directory-msi-preview-notice-ua.md)]

-Spravovat identity pro prostředky Azure poskytuje služby Azure možnost ověření, že ověřování podpory služby Azure AD pro služby, bez nutnosti přihlašovací údaje ve vašem kódu.
+Managed identities for Azure resources provides Azure services the ability to authenticate to services that support Azure AD authentication, without needing credentials in your code.

-V tomto článku zjistíte, jak vytvořit, vypsat a odstranit spravovanou identitu přiřazená uživatelem pomocí příkazu CURL k volání rozhraní REST API.
+In this article, you learn how to create, list, and delete a user-assigned managed identity using CURL to make REST API calls.

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady

-- Pokud nejste obeznámeni s spravovaných identit pro prostředky Azure, podívejte se [oddílu přehled](overview.md). **Nezapomeňte si přečíst [rozdíl mezi systém přiřadil a uživatelsky přiřazené identity spravované](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Pokud ještě nemáte účet Azure, [zaregistrujte si bezplatný účet](https://azure.microsoft.com/free/) před tím, než budete pokračovat.
-- Pokud používáte Windows, nainstalujte [subsystém Windows pro Linux](https://msdn.microsoft.com/commandline/wsl/about) nebo použijte [Azure Cloud Shell](../../cloud-shell/overview.md) na webu Azure Portal.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- Pokud používáte [subsystém Windows pro Linux](https://msdn.microsoft.com/commandline/wsl/about) nebo [operačním systémem distribuce Linux](/cli/azure/install-azure-cli-apt?view=azure-cli-latest), [nainstalovat místní konzoly Azure CLI](/cli/azure/install-azure-cli).
+- If you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest), [Install the Azure CLI local console](/cli/azure/install-azure-cli).
-- Pokud používáte místní konzoly příkazového řádku Azure, přihlaste se do Azure s využitím `az login` pomocí účtu, který je přidružený k předplatnému Azure chcete nasadit nebo načíst informace o uživatelsky přiřazené spravovaná identita.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to deploy or retrieve user-assigned managed identity information.
-- Získat nosný přístup k tokenu pomocí `az account get-access-token` provádět následující operace uživatelsky přiřazené spravovaná identita.
+- Retrieve a Bearer access token using `az account get-access-token` to perform the following user-assigned managed identity operations.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

 ## <a name="create-a-user-assigned-managed-identity"></a>Vytvoření spravované identity přiřazené uživatelem

-Pro vytvoření uživatelsky přiřazené identity spravované, musí váš účet [Přispěvatel spravovaných identit](/azure/role-based-access-control/built-in-roles#managed-identity-contributor) přiřazení role.
+To create a user-assigned managed identity, your account needs the [Managed Identity Contributor](/azure/role-based-access-control/built-in-roles#managed-identity-contributor) role assignment.

 [!INCLUDE [ua-character-limit](~/includes/managed-identity-ua-character-limits.md)]